 Our drop-in computer facilities offer a range of assistive technology software for you to access at your convenience.
 You can find these assistive technologies in:

-1st Floor Moffit Library - 2 PC, 1 Mac
+1st Floor Moffit Library - 1 Mac, 1 PC Scanner with AT software

 Alt Media Conversion